-I love recreating some of my favorite restaurant eats in my own kitchen, like these tacos, this Palak Paneer, crab cakes and more.
-Most recently, I’ve been craving the Gobi Manchurian at Bombay Tandoori in Torrance, which I loved as leftovers the next day as much as I loved having it for dinner.
+I love recreating some of my favorite restaurant eats in my own kitchen, like these tacos, this Palak Paneer and crab cakes..
+Most recently, I’ve been craving the Gobi Manchurian at Bombay Tandoori in Torrance.
+I loved it as leftovers the next day as much as I loved having it for dinner.
 So I took at stab at recreating this battered and spicy cauliflower dish at home.

-The results were not the same as what I got out, and I make no claims that this version is authentic, but this was delicious nonetheless and hit the spot.
-After a dunk in some batter, these cauliflower florets were tossed in a fiery sambal-laced sauce, then crisped up even more around the edges in my air fryer.
+The results were not the same as what I got out.
+However, this was delicious and hit the spot!
+After a dunk in some batter, these cauliflower florets were tossed in a fiery sambal-laced sauce.
+Then I crisped them up even more around the edges in my air fryer.

 for the sauce

 - 3 scallions, chopped

 - 2/3 cup vegetable broth, plus a little more if needed